(CNN)Here's a look at former Chicago Mayor Rahm Emanuel.

 1984 - Works on Paul Simon's campaign for US Senate.

 1988 - Serves as national campaign director of the Democratic Congressional Campaign Committee.

 1989 - Chief fundraiser and senior adviser for Richard M. Daley's campaign for mayor of Chicago.

-, including roles as deputy director of communications, executive assistant, senior adviser on policy and strategy and senior adviser on political affairs.
+1993-1998 - Serves as a senior adviser to President Clinton, including roles as deputy director of communications, executive assistant, senior adviser on policy and strategy and senior adviser on political affairs.

 1999-2002 - Managing director of investment bank Dresdner Kleinwort Wasserstein in Chicago.